crewAIInc/crewAI/docs/how-to/Creating-a-Crew-and-kick-it-off.md

 # Creating a writer agent with custom tools and delegation capability
 writer = Agent(
   role='Writer',
-  goal=f'Narrate compelling tech stories about {topic}', verbose=True, memory=True,
+  goal='Narrate compelling tech stories about {topic}', verbose=True, memory=True,
+  backstory=(
-  backstory="""With a flair for simplifying complex topics, you craft engaging narratives that captivate and educate, bringing new discoveries to light in an accessible manner.""", tools=[search_tool], allow_delegation=False
+    "With a flair for simplifying complex topics, you craft" "engaging narratives that captivate and educate, bringing new" "discoveries to light in an accessible manner."
+  ),
+  tools=[search_tool],
+  allow_delegation=False
 )